 My first published piece was “Space,” a poem that came out in 1981 on page 207 of The World’s Great Contemporary Poems.

 I grew up in a small German-Polish farming community in central Wisconsin where I learned to hunt with my dad, a World War II veteran and milk inspector.
+Dad loved farm life and always seemed to be connected to agriculture in some way.
 I grew up working on farms and exploring the woodlands around home.
 I still enjoy being in the woods and hunting with my son or friends.
-I host a family heritage website for the Misfeldt family, although getting genealogical information can be challenging.
+I host a family heritage website for the Misfeldt family, although getting and sharing genealogical information can be challenging.

 First and foremost, though, I’m a writer.
 My mother was a kindergarten teacher who taught me to read and write, first printing and then cursive.
 She inspired my love of reading that continues today.
 I keep track of what I read on Good Reads.
 I learned to type on a manual typewriter and was fortunate to take a Smith-Corona portable to college.
 Eventually, I graduated to an IBM Selectric machine and my writing speed improved.
 Then along came computers and life as a writer was enriched beyond measure.
 Now my typing keeps up with my thought process more readily.

 My writing career has been blessed by a stint as photojournalist for my home town newspaper.
-One of my revered images is the sunset taken at the Black River Jam (shown at left) that was popular with those who attended.
+One of my revered images is the sunset taken at the Black River Jam (shown below) that was popular with those who attended.
+It was an awesome event put on by my neighbor and friend, Dennis Ogurek.

-My newspaper work gave me the opportunity to blossom into managing editor and editor of Future magazine and director of publications for the United States Jaycees.
+My newspaper work gave me the opportunity to blossom into managing editor and editor of Future magazine and director of publications for The United States Jaycees while it was still headquartered in Tulsa.

 Since moving back to Wisconsin after living in Oklahoma, Michigan, and Illinois, I have written commercials, business plans, and market research studies for a variety of clients in my business ventures.
 I own Brand Irons, a consulting firm specializing in market research and feasibility studies, where I am President and Trail Boss.